 - The risk of having an acute heart attack shortly after smoking weed is four times greater than in non-users, according to the above referenced report.

 - A 2014 issue of the Journal of the American Heart Association published analysis of a French database of young marijuana smokers.
-The researchers found the risk of dying young from a cardiovascular event in this study was about 26 percent.
+In this study, 1.8% of the reports related to cardiovascular incidents.
+Out of 1979 participants, nine of these cases resulted in death.

 Authors of a 2002 article in the Journal of Clinical Pharmacology advise that people with underlying heart disease should be warned they are at even greater risk for chest pain and heart attacks from smoking marijuana.